Squadrons of the US Navy 1861-1865

 The Mississippi River Squadron was the Union riverine or inland naval squadron that operated on the western rivers.
-It was initially created as a part of the Union Army, although it was commanded by naval officers, and known as the Western Gunboat Flotilla or Mississippi Flotilla.
-It received its final designation as the Mississippi River Squadron when it was transferred to the Union Navy in October 1862.
+It was initially created as a part of the Union Army, although it was commanded by naval officers, and was known as the Western Gunboat Flotilla or Mississippi Flotilla.
+It received its designation as the Mississippi River Squadron when it was transferred to the direct command of the US Navy in October 1862.

-August 30 1861: Flag Officer Andrew Hull Foote assumed command of the Western Gunboat Flotilla, succeeding Commander John Rodgers.
+August 30 1861: Andrew Hull Foote assumed command of the Western Gunboat Flotilla, succeeding John Rodgers.

-May 9 1862: Flag Officer Charles Henry Davis assumed command of the Western Gunboat Flotilla, succeeding Flag Officer Andrew Hull Foote.
+May 9 1862: Charles Henry Davis assumed command of the Western Gunboat Flotilla, succeeding Andrew Hull Foote.